Cloud-based field service softwareOur blog Field Service Management Field service trends: What to expect, how to respond

 July 28, 2022

 Regardless of industry, field service companies are under a lot of pressure.
-From employee resignations to increasingly heavy workloads and heightening customer demands, there’s a lot of change taking place.
-Moreover, the world is moving forward from the pandemic, which means that human expectations are resetting across the board.
+From employee resignations to increasingly heavy workloads and heightening customer demands, a lot of change is taking place in the service management market size.
+After the pandemic, people are now adopting the remote work environment.

-Given these unique dynamics, there’s a need for field service companies to stay extra-adaptable.
-That means knowing what trends to expect — and figuring out how to advance ahead of the curve.
+Given these unique dynamics, field service companies must stay extra-adaptable.
+That means knowing what field service trends to expect and figuring out how to advance ahead of the curve.

-What we know is that they are using software to automate their operational processes, in turn, improving response times and being able to provide better customer experiences all around.
+We know that they are using software to automate their operational processes, which is improving response times, and allowing them to provide better customer experiences, and improve overall customer satisfaction.
+This shift is part of the broader field service management market trends.

-Here are some of the trends we’re following at Praxedo:
+Here are some of the field service trends we’re following at Prague:

-With the availability of connected devices, sensors, and artificial intelligence (AI), service managers are gaining the ability to prevent problems in their customers’ equipment.
+With the availability of connected devices, sensors, and artificial intelligence (AI), service managers are gaining the ability to prevent problems in their customers’ equipment through proactive maintenance and proactive repair.

 “The insights enable the company to optimize maintenance operations, leading to reduced downtime and improved customer experience.”

-For many companies, the repairs can represent upwards of 70% of operating expenses, according to McKinsey.
-With preventive maintenance analytics, field techs can more efficiently conserve costs and maximize uptime.
+For many companies, the repairs can represent awards of 70% of operating expenses, according to McKinsey.
+With AI preventive maintenance analytics, field techs can more efficiently conserve costs and maximize uptime.

 “NASA uses a data-based service provided by Siemens to perform predictive maintenance on the cooling systems at Edwards Air Force Base in California,” writes McKinsey.

 The key to improving repair lifecycles is to ensure a well-defined data analytics foundation.
-Beginning with basic preventive maintenance operations, technology teams can continue building upon capabilities for more advanced workflows.
+Beginning with basic proactive maintenance operations, technology teams can continue building upon capabilities for more advanced workflows, ultimately increasing market share.

 Streamlined interactions

-One rising field service trend is the need for mobility.
+One rising field service management trends is the need for mobility.

 “Many customers are less interested in returning to the service standards from before the pandemic,” explains an article in TechTarget.

-The article elaborates upon three approaches for field techs to build upon this core strategy:
+The article develops upon three approaches for field techs to build upon this core strategy:

 • Contactless service appointments, which limits the need for techs to see customers if not absolutely necessary